graycoreio/daffodil/libs/cart/guides/state.md

 ## Dependency Injectable Reducers

 `@daffodil/cart/state` provides mechanisms for consuming applications and libraries to modify state reduction behavior.
+Injected reducers run after the Daffodil reducers and should take care to meet the `DaffCartReducersState` interface.

 ### Purpose

 `@daffodil/cart/state` consumers may wish to modify the state for the `daffCart` feature in a way not explicitly provided by `@daffodil/cart/state`.
 A common example is adding payment info to the cart payment object in response to non-`@daffodil/cart/state` actions.

-#### Before vs. After

-Both before and after reducer slots are provided.

-Custom before reducers run before the native `@daffodil/cart/state` reducers.
-Before reducers can be used to contribute data to state with the understanding that the data may be overwritten by subsequent reducers.

-Custom after reducers run after the native `@daffodil/cart/state` reducers.
-After reducers can be used to fully control the final data in state.
-After reducers should take care to not malform state in a way that breaks `@daffodil/cart/state` features.

 ### Usage